Wentril/kubernetes_workshop/course.md

 yes
 ```

-We can even try to run the `get` command as `Bob` user to list Pods in all namespaces or you can swith to `bob` context and run the command without `--as` flag:
+We can even try to run the `get` command as `Bob` user to list Pods in all namespaces, or you can switch to `bob` context and run the command without `--as` flag:
 ```bash
 kubectl get pod --all-namespaces --as bob
 ```